rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 raster graphics editor built on a nondestructive node-based workflow.

-In the past month, new frontend features have mostly closed the gap for a visually-complete UI while a major Rust backend refactor took place.
+In the past month, new frontend features have mostly closed the gap for a visually complete UI while a major Rust backend refactor took place.

 A new frontend system for floating menus was added to draw menus over the UI, like dropdown menu input widgets and popovers to display the new color picker.
-Also the application menu bar was built with working buttons for the new Undo and Export SVG actions.
+Also, the application menu bar was built with working buttons for the new Undo and Export SVG actions.

 A large refactor in the Rust backend created a simpler communication strategy